priscillaapaxton/whats-for-dinner/README.md

 Priscilla Paxton: https://github.com/priscillaapaxton

 ### Learning Goals:
-Gain experience building an application that utilizes HTML, CSS and JavaScript Write HTML and CSS to match a provided comp
-Understand how to listen to and respond to user events Individualize your programming skill set

 For this project, I met the learning goals of incorporating HTML, CSS, and JavaScript into the functionality of my application.
 With CSS and HTML, I also was able to stylistically match the given comp for this project.
 I am curious to see how my application of CSS matures in the future.
 I also used this project as an opportunity to write more readable code.

 ### Wins + Challenges: